zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 **Example:**

-  Lets suppose that we have a service with serviceId "helloworldservice" (not included in the routing metadata, because it is a part of the basic configuration), If we define the following metadata routing configuration:
+  Suppose there is a service with serviceId "helloworldservice" that is not included in the routing metadata because it is a part of the basic configuration.
+  The following code block defines the metadata routing configuration:

         metadata-map:
             routed-services: